dafer45/TBTK/doc/Manual.md

 # C++11: Performance vs. ease of use {#cpp11PerformanceVsEaseOfUse}

-Scientific computations are often very demanding and high performance is therefore often a high priority.
+Scientific computations are often very demanding and high performance is therefore usually a priority.
 However, while low level programming languages offer high performance, they also have a reputation of being relatively difficult to work with.
-A comparatively good understanding of the low level details of how a computer works is usually required to write a program in languages such as C/C++ and FORTRAN compared to e.g. MATLAB and python.
+A comparatively good understanding of how a computer works is usually required to write a program in languages such as C/C++ and FORTRAN compared to e.g. MATLAB and python.
 However, while C++ provides the ability to work on a very low level, it also provides the tools necessary to abstract away much of these details.
 A well written library can alleviate many of these issues, such as for example putting little requirement on the user to manage memory (the main source of errors for many new C/C++ programmers).
 Great progress in this direction was taken with the establishment of the C++11 standard.
 The language of choice for TBTK has therefore been C++11, and much effort has gone into developing data structures that are as simple as possible to use.
-Great care has also been taken to avoid having the program crash without giving error messages that provide information that helps the user to resolve the problem.
+Particular care has also been taken to avoid having the program crash without giving error messages that provide information that helps the user to resolve the problem.

 @page Overview Overview